EdoardoTosin/edoardotosin.github.io/README.md

 # Jekyll Garden

-This repository is a fork of the original [Jekyll Garden Theme](https://github.com/Jekyll-Garden/jekyll-garden.github.io) for my personal GitHub page.
+This repository is a fork of the original [Jekyll Garden Theme](https://github.com/Jekyll-Garden/jekyll-garden.github.io).

 ## Features